Using Display Conditions in BEE Pro

 You can always Edit condition if you need to change it.

 Note that the BEE editor will not save your display conditions, so each time you insert a display condition, you'll need to fill out the necessary form.
-However, the display conditions will always be saved to that particular message or template, so you can carry the conditions between messages or templates by:
+However, the display conditions will always be saved to that particular email or template, so you can carry the conditions between emails or templates by:

-- Copying the message that includes display conditions
+- Copying the email that includes display conditions

-- Creating a message from a template that includes display conditions
+- Creating an email from a template that includes display conditions

-- Creating a template from a message that includes display conditions
+- Creating a template from an email that includes display conditions

 Previewing Display Conditions